The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces: Regularity of limit -varifolds

-Note also that in the abstract form above Theorem~\ref{BWregularity} requires no stability hypothesis, but in the present application stability plays a key role.
-Indeed, in the proof of Theorem~\ref{limit-regularity}, we employ an inductive argument in which we apply Theorem~\ref{BWregularity} to a stable limit $(g,0)$-varifold $V$ near a point where one of its tangent cones is a multiplicity $q$ hyperplane.
-Validity of hypotheses (b) and (c) of Theorem~\ref{BWregularity} in this application is a consequence of stability of the critical points $u_{\e_{j}}$ associated with $V$.
+As mentioned above, a key ingredient of the proofs of Theorem~\ref{limit-regularity} and Theorem~\ref{estimates} is Theorem~\ref{BWregularity}.
+Though in its abstract form (given in Section~\ref{nonvar-regularity}) Theorem~\ref{BWregularity} requires no stability hypothesis, in applying it to Theorem~\ref{limit-regularity} and Theorem~\ref{estimates} stability plays a key role.
+For instance, in the proof of Theorem~\ref{limit-regularity}, we employ an inductive argument (inducting on multiplicity $q$) in which Theorem~\ref{BWregularity} is applied to a limit $(g,0)$-varifold $V$ near a point where one of its tangent cones is a multiplicity $q$ hyperplane; the validity of hypotheses (b) and (c) of Theorem~\ref{BWregularity} in this application is a consequence of the uniform Morse index bound on the critical points $u_{\e_{j}}$ associated with $V$.

-Of fundamental importance in verifying hypothesis (c) in this setting is the existence of generalized second fundamental form of $V$ satisfying a stability inequality (inequality~(\ref{var-stability}) below) as well as the Schoen--Tonegawa inequality (Lemma~\ref{Schoen-Tonegawa} below).
-These inequalities are respectively the analogues of the usual stability inequality and the Schoen inequality (\cite[Lemma~1]{SS}) for embedded stable hypersurfaces, with the important difference that for stable limit $g$-varifolds both inequalities hold for ambient test functions, with the \emph{ambient gradient} (i.e.\ gradient on $N$) of the test function appearing where the intrinsic gradient (i.e.\ gradient on $V$) appears in the classical counterparts.
-These inequalities, which are derived independently of each other unlike in the classical setting (in which the Schoen inequality is derived from the stability inequality), were first established by Tonegawa (\cite{Ton}) for the case of Euclidean ambient space and $g=0.$
+Of fundamental importance in verifying hypothesis (c) in this setting is the existence of generalized second fundamental form of $V$ satisfying, locally near every point, a stability inequality (inequality~(\ref{var-stability}) below) as well as what we shall call the \emph{Schoen--Tonegawa inequality} (Lemma~\ref{Schoen-Tonegawa} below).
+These inequalities are respectively the analogues of the classical stability inequality and the Schoen inequality (\cite[Lemma~1]{SS}) that play a fundamental role in the regularity theory of embedded stable minimal hypersurfaces (\cite{SS}, \cite{Wic}).
+An important distinction between this classical setting and the present Allen--Cahn setting is that for stable limit $(g, 0)$-varifolds both inequalities hold for \emph{ambient} test functions, with their \emph{ambient gradient} (i.e.\ gradient on $N$) appearing where the intrinsic gradient (i.e.\ gradient on $V$) appears in the classical counterparts.
+Hence both inequalities are weaker in the present setting (although of course on the $C^{1}$ embedded part the ambient version is equivalent to the intrinsic one).
+Moreover, in the Allen--Cahn setting these inequalities are derived independently of each other unlike in the classical setting in which the Schoen inequality is derived from the stability inequality.
+These inequalities for the Allen--Cahn limit varifolds were first established by Tonegawa (\cite{Ton}), under the assumption that the ambient space is Euclidean and $g=0.$